newrelic/newrelic_plugins_chef/README.md

 ## New Relic Plugin's Cookbook ##

+### Note: This Cookbook is currently in Beta ###

+The cookbook will be moved to the Chef Community after the beta.
+To use the cookbook, clone or download this repo and add it to your Chef cookbooks path under the name `newrelic_plugins`.
+Follow the usage instructions below.

-### Note: This Cookbook is currently in Beta and will be moved to the Chef Community site shortly.
-Please provide any feedback to <jstenhouse@newrelic.com> or create a pull request here. ###
+Please provide any feedback to <jstenhouse@newrelic.com> or create a pull request here.
+Thanks!

+## Overview ##

 This cookbook installs, configures and manages as a service New Relic Plugins on Debian/RHEL.